-Medical Chinese medicine regard the human body as an physical object and the qì or meridians are seen as internal functioning of this physical object.
+Medical Chinese medicine regard the human body as a physical object and the qì or meridians are seen as internal functioning of this physical object.
 The conscious self within it is seen more or less as a byproduct of bodily functions.
 Traditional Chinese medicine usually speaks of this self as Shén.
 Shén could be translated as a spirit.
 The most used medical classics speak about five shéns and describe various emotions associated with each of them.
 The shén residing in heart and named Shén and is said to be above others and representing human spirit and in a way the Self.
-In the Western world many acupuncturist refer this Shén as spirit and other shéns as emotions.
+In the Western world many acupuncturists refer this Shén as spirit and other shéns as emotions.

-In the past however there were not only one or five Shén in the body but numerous different shéns forming the whole.
+In the past however there were not only one or five Shén in the body but different shéns forming the whole.
 These shéns were not seen as spiritual counterparts of material human body but the very essence of this material being.
 The concept that human body is “without an empty spot that is not shén” formed the basis of spirtual cultivation and medical practices.

 When father and mother have intercourse the human being has its begining